enricorubagotti/normalize/README.md

 It is able to get the departments from the xls file but the file /home/erubagotti/aspell/code/depaYmuni.bwt.sorted is likeley incomplete, it does not find the correct words.

+The code is running at /home/erubagotti/aspell/code/nohup perl  spell_depa.pl &
+I should analyze the outputs.